Owner's Manual

 Do you deliver or is it pickup only?

-Local customers pick up in Tempe, AZ — text or call us at 623-320-8984 for the exact location.
+Local customers pick up in Tempe, AZ — text or call 623-320-8984 (sales only) for the address.
+For mechanic help, email pluggedbycc@gmail.com with a video.
 Online orders through pluggedby50cc.com ship nationwide in 3-7 business days via FedEx.

 How fast do these bikes go?